OSGeo/PROJ/docs/source/development/reference/functions.rst

 .. c:function:: const PJ_PRIME_MERIDIANS* proj_list_prime_meridians(void)

-    Get a pointer to an array of prime meridians defined in PROJ.
+    Get a pointer to an array of hard-coded prime meridians defined in PROJ.
+    Note that this list is no longer updated.
 The last entry of the returned array is a NULL-entry.
 The array is statically allocated and does not need to be freed after use.